 History and etymology

-Angiomyofibroblastoma was initially described by Fletcher and colleagues in 1992 2-5,8.
+Angiomyofibroblastoma was initially described by the British pathologist Christopher DM Fletcher and colleagues in 1992 2-5,8.

 Conditions with similar clinical presentation or appearance of angiomyofibroblastomas include 1-4:

 - 1. Fletcher CDM.
 Angiomyofibroblastoma.
 In: WHO Classification of Tumours Editorial Board.
 Soft tissue and bone tumours.
 Lyon (France): International Agency for Research on Cancer; 2020.
 (WHO classification of tumours series, 5th ed.; vol. 3). https://publications.iarc.fr